...

 The Basics of CNC Programming for Boring Operations

 CNC boring is a machining process used to create precision holes, bores, or internal contours in various materials.
-It involves the use of specialized tools, such as boring bars and boring heads, mounted on a CNC machine.
+It involves the use of specialized types of boring tools, such as boring bars and boring heads, mounted on a CNC machine.
 By accurately controlling the cutting tool’s path and depth, CNC boring can achieve tight tolerances, excellent surface finishes, and intricate internal geometries.

 G-Code and M-Code: The Language of CNC Machines